pacoispaco/microbirding/README.md

 ## Locally

+Make sure you are in the Python virtual environment.

 To build the app locally, you must regenerate to TailwindCSS file if you've edited CSS classes in the template files:
 ```
 ./tailwindcss -i ./tailwind.config.css -o ./app/assets/tailwind.css